JesusFilm/core/CONTRIBUTING.md

      1. in your local browser navigate to [http://localhost:4200](http://localhost:4200)
    - If you would like to run all of the projects at the same time:
      1. run `nx run api-gateway:serve-all`
-     1. run `nx run journeys:serve-all`
+     1. run `nx run journeys:serve`
-     1. run `nx run journeys-admin:serve-all`
+     1. run `nx run journeys-admin:serve`
      1. ...plus any additional projects that may be added in the future.

 ## Adding to the code base